Perfect Your Customer Onboarding With Our Expert Tips [Easy Guide + Checklist]

 • Set smaller milestones.
 Depending on the duration of the project, you might set milestones every month or once every three months.
 But it’s hard to show everyday progress through these long-term goals.
 Setting smaller weekly or daily milestones allows your team to work on the project at smaller intervals and also report it to the client.

 Assess your requirements and arrange them in a step-by-step checklist to keep everyone on the same page.
-I’ve created a sample new client onboarding checklist template to get you started.
+To help you get started, I’ve created a sample new client onboarding checklist template (featured at the beginning of the previous section).

-Modify this template to fit your company’s needs, such as adding new steps or removing unnecessary ones depending on the project and client needs.
+Modify the template to fit your company’s needs, such as adding new steps or removing unnecessary ones depending on the project and client needs.

 For example, if a client wants a short-term project, I could skip the “agree on smaller milestones” step.
 Similarly, if they have a specific requirement of scheduling at least one call every week, it’s easy to include that as a separate step.

-This template, along with other client onboarding templates by HubSpot, saves time and simplifies the initial onboarding processes.
+Using a template like the one above or other client onboarding templates by HubSpot saves time and simplifies the initial onboarding processes.

 Every client is different.
 Even if they need the same product, have the same company size, and have similar pain points, their background, requirements, and goals might be different.